mosser/cookie_factory/PoC.md

 ### Business Components

 Business objects from the TCF business domain (_e.g._, pre-made recipes, customer information) are implemented in the `tcf` package.
 We defined the CoD system with 3 main components: _(i)_ a customer database, _(ii)_ a product catalogue and _(iii)_ a shopping cart.
 Each component is defined by a Java interface implemented in the `cod` package.

   - [CustomerDatabase](src/main/java/cod/CustomerDatabase.java)
   - [ProductCatalogue](src/main/java/cod/ProductCatalogue.java)
   - [ShoppingCart](src/main/java/cod/ShoppingCart.java)

-We provide in this PoC a volatile implementation of each component, _i.e._, a non-persistent version of each component.
+The `CookieOnDemand` interface defines CoD as the aggregation of these threee components.
+We provide in this PoC a volatile implementation of each elements, _i.e._, a non-persistent version of each component.
 These concrete implementations are defined in the `impl` package.

 ![](https://raw.githubusercontent.com/mosser/cookie_factory/master/picts/poc_arch.png?token=AAXK0pS_Oq5-zNrA14jP2Fwjs1KUs7lpks5Wj-KXwA%3D%3D)

 ### Interactive Shell

 The User interface is defined as a set of `Command`s, registered inside a `Shell`.
 The internal implementation of the shell is available in the `ui.framework` package, but should be considered as a black box.
+In a command, an instance of the `CookieOnDemand` component is available through the `system` field.

 Adding a new command into the shell is a two step process: